sgraden/vpc/known-limitations.md

 1. A Virtual Private Cloud cannot be peered with other Virtual Private Clouds.

-2. A Virtual Private Cloud cannot be peered with IBM Cloud Classic environment.
-This feature will be brought by GA.
-Peering will enable the VPC resources to communicate IBM Cloud Classic resources such as bare metal servers and direct link service.
+2. A Virtual Private Cloud cannot be peered with the IBM Cloud Classic environment.
+This feature will be available by GA.
+Peering will enable the VPC resources to communicate IBM Cloud Classic resources, such as bare metal servers and Direct Link service.

 3. Customers cannot migrate their existing IBM Cloud VSI or bare-metal servers into their IBM Cloud VPC.